I'd Like to Teach the World to Sing (In Perfect Harmony): Significance and reception

 In 2007, Campaign magazine called it "one of the best-loved and most influential ads in TV history".
 It served as a milestone—the first instance of the recording industry's involvement with advertising.

 Marketing analysts have noted Coca-Cola's strategy of marrying the idea of happiness and universal love of the product illustrated by the song.

 The commercial has continued receiving accolades; in 2000, Channel 4 and The Sunday Times ranked the advertising jingle 16th in the 100 Greatest TV Ads while in 2005, ITV ranked the advertisement 10th in its list of the greatest advertisements.

+Use in Mad Men

+The advertisement and song have a significant role in the series finale to the television show Mad Men.
+In the finale, titled "Person to Person", the series' protagonist Don Draper is seen meditating in the episode's final shot before the episode cuts to the advertisement.
+The use of the advertisement as the end of the episode (and subsequently the series) has led to many interpretations about the future of Don Draper and his relation to the advertisement.
+Jen Chaney for Esquire wrote that "Mad Men's deliberately ambiguous conclusion most obviously implies that Don takes his experience at that touchy-feely California retreat back to McCann Erickson and does what Don, at his best, has always done: turns highly personal human experience into brilliant shills for product", implying Draper will eventually create the advertisement.
+(The series ends in the year 1970, and the advertisement did not debut until 1971).

+Regarding the use of the advertisement in the finale, series creator Matthew Weiner stated "[i]n the abstract, I did think, why not end this show with the greatest commercial ever made?
+In terms of what it means to people and everything, I am not ambiguity for ambiguity’s sake.
+But it was nice to have your cake and eat it too, in terms of what is advertising, who is Don and what is that thing?”

 Singles

 The Hillside Singers

 After the TV commercial aired, radio stations began to get calls from people who liked it.
 Billy Davis' friends in radio suggested he record the song, but not as an advertising jingle.
 It became so popular that the song was rewritten without brand name references and expanded to three verses.
 Davis recruited a group of studio singers to take it on because The New Seekers did not have time to record it.
 The studio group named themselves The Hillside Singers to identify with the ad, and within two weeks the song was on the national charts.
 The Hillside Singers' version reached #13 on the Billboard Hot 100, #5 on Billboard's Easy Listening chart and #58 on the RPM charts in Canada.
 Billboard ranked this version as the No. 97 song for 1972.